Cog-Creators/Cog-Board/ISSUE_TEMPLATE.md

 ## Description of cog:

-## API's or other information for cog:
+## APIs or other information for cog:

 ## Other info (Bounty, issues, ETC):